Battle of Fuentes de Oñoro: Battle

 Two incidents spoiled this otherwise fine accomplishment for the British–Portuguese.
 One occurred when a British 14th Light Dragoon squadron pressed home a frontal attack on a French artillery battery and was mauled.
 In the second case, French cavalry caught some companies of the 3rd Foot Guards in skirmish order and inflicted 100 casualties.
 Masséna, however, still aimed primarily to secure Fuentes de Oñoro.
 He sent forward massed columns of infantry from Ferey's division.
 The village, filled with low stone walls, provided excellent cover for the British line infantry and skirmishers, while the French were severely restricted in the little narrow streets.
 At first, the French had some success, wiping out two companies of the 79th Foot and wounding the regiment's commander, Lieutenant-Colonel Philips Cameron, who died some days later.
-But a counterattack chased Ferey's men out of the village.

-General d'Erlon launched a second attack on the village.
+However, a counterattack chased Ferey's men out of the village. d'Erlon launched a second attack on the village.
 This time, it was led by three battalions of converging grenadiers from the IX Corps.
 With their old-fashioned bearskin hats, the grenadiers were mistaken for the Imperial Guard.
 Again, the British fell back. d'Erlon threw in about half of the battalions from both Conroux and Claparède's divisions, seizing almost the entire village.
 In response, Wellington counterattacked with units from the 1st and 3rd Divisions, plus the Portuguese 6th Caçadores, led by the 88th Connaught Rangers Foot.
 This broke d'Erlon's attack, and the tide began to turn.
 Low on ammunition, the French had to resort to the bayonet in a futile attempt to drive the British back.
 One party of 100 grenadiers was trapped in a tight spot and killed.
 Facing murderous volleys, the French halted and retreated back to the Dos Casas, leaving their casualties behind.

 By sunset, French morale had plummeted and many companies were down to 40% strength.
 The French artillery tried to bombard the new British line into submission, but they were outgunned by Wellington's cannons.
 Finally, with their artillery ammunition dangerously low, the French attacks came to an end.
 Wellington's men entrenched during the evening.
 After spending the next three days parading before the British position, Masséna gave up the attempt and retreated to Ciudad Rodrigo.
 He was furious because Bessières had refused to fetch ammunition from the citadel.